-Unlike the other insects, I had to learn more about the taxonomy of flies in order to understand what I was reading.
-When studying flies, they are divided into two suborders, 1) Nematocera, which are the lower order flies, and 2) Brachycera, which are the higher order flies and also the short-horned flies.
+Unlike the other insects, I had to learn about the Diptera taxonomy to understand what I was reading.
+Flies are divided into two suborders, 1) Nematocera, which are the lower order flies, and 2) Brachycera, which are the higher order flies and also the short-horned flies.
 The Nematocera are then divided into the aquatic families and the terrestrial families.

-Diptera evolved from aquatic life histories and even as some became terrestrial, their eggs are aquatic for some portion of the egg history.
-The aquatic life has its benefits.
-Water circulates more freely bringing more food to the larvae more easily than those living in soil.
+Diptera evolved from aquatic life histories and as some became terrestrial, their eggs remained aquatic for some portion of the egg development.
+Aquatic life has its benefits.
+Water circulates freely bringing food more easily to the aquatic larvae than those living in soil.
 The result is that soil dwellers take longer to develop.

 Less than half of the flies in the world are known, described, and named; their larvae even less so, with an estimated 5% of them recognized.

 Diptera larvae are extremely variable in their appearance.
-The variation is so great that there is no one characteristic or combination of characteristics that allow a person to tell them from other larvae that go through the same type of metamorphosis.
-The one common character fly larvae have is the absence of jointed thoracic legs, but this is also found in other orders.
+The variation is so great that there is no one characteristic or combination of characteristics that allows a person to differentiate them from other larvae experiencing the same type of metamorphosis.
+The one common character fly larvae have is the absence of jointed thoracic legs.
 Often if one finds a slender larvae moving in one direction, it could be in a Diptera.

 Habitat is another highly variable element of Diptera larvae.
-There are aquatic ones that live in just about any place that water is present, regardless of whether it is fresh water or polluted.
+There are aquatic ones living where water is present, regardless of whether it is fresh water or polluted.
 Terrestrial larvae can be found in living plants, galls, or decaying plant and animal matter.
 Some larvae are parasitic; some are predaceous.

-Flies taste with their feet.
+Flies taste with their feet and smell with their antennae.
 When they land on plants, they are looking for the honeydew left by other insects.
 Their darting and dashing about is in search of this sweet liquid.
-They smell with their antennae.

-Adult flies do not have chewing mouthparts and therefore are considered to be partners of plants since they rarely damage the foliage, seeds, stems, or flowers.
+Adult flies do not have chewing mouthparts and therefore are thought of as plant partners since they rarely damage the foliage, seeds, stems, or flowers.
 This cannot be stated for many fly larvae.
-Leaf-mining is damage to the leaf that most of us are familiar with; this is usually the work of a fly larvae, a beetle larvae, or a moth caterpillar.
+Leaf-mining is damage to the leaf that looks like abstract channels grooved in the leaf.
+Leaf mines are usually the work of a fly larvae, a beetle larvae, or a moth caterpillar.
 It’s also an easy way to identify the flies as leaf-miners are plant specific with a unique mining pattern.

-If you haven’t spent much time studying flies and bees, they can look very similar.
+If you haven’t spent much time studying flies and bees, some can look very similar.
+There are fly mimics among bees and bee mimics among flies.
 A couple of easy ID traits to keep in mind are:

 1) flies wings are out to their side when at rest; bees are folded over their body